ryomario/go-blog-app/README.md

 Contains about several entities such as User, Article and Comment.

-For more API documentation you can see the [Postman Documenter](https://documenter.getpostman.com/view/23133618/VUxSr5QK)
+For more this API documentation, see [Go-Blog API Postman Documenter](https://documenter.getpostman.com/view/23133618/VUxSr5QK)

 ## Installation